SquidDev-CC/Blue-Shiny-Rocks/ReadMe.md

    - `string.gmatch` will infinitely loop on the `*` pattern (e.g. `\n*`)
    - `getmetatable` returns `nil` for strings.
    - String's metatable and the `string` library are not the same, so you cannot add string methods.
+   - `%b` errors when no match is found.

 The LuaRocks implementation is very minimal:
  - Currently only supports downloading GitHub repositories